 For many small business owners, there will come a time when it’s time to say farewell.
 Here’s how to do it the right way…

-Which is why, when it comes time to sell off your business, there are some huge factors that you’ll need to bear in mind, to help you maximise value and profit, and minimise pain and financial loss along the way.
+This is why, when it comes time to sell off your business, there are some huge factors that you’ll need to bear in mind, to help you maximize value and profit, and minimize pain and financial loss along the way.